 Windows, Mac OSX, And Linux

-In the past, Microsoft Windows was arguably the least secure of the big three.
-Mac Os X and Linux are built based on UNIX style architecture, so security was thought about ahead of time.
+Microsoft Windows was arguably the least secure of the big three in the past.
+Mac Os X and Linux are built based on UNIX-style architecture, so security was considered beforehand.
 However, Microsoft seemingly decided that security was secondary to user experience, so they put it on the back burner for years.
 When the internet age came upon us, this bit them in the butt in a big way.
-Now that viruses and other malware could transmit easier through the internet, Microsoft’s system was put to the test.
+Now that viruses and other malware can transmit easily through the internet, Microsoft’s system has been tested.
 But now, all of that has changed.

 Windows 7 And Mac OSX

-With Windows 7, Windows is now as secured as the other systems.
+With Windows 7, Windows is now as secure as the other systems.
 But it is still attacked more often.
 All systems are vulnerable, but Windows users make for such a big target that black hat hackers still go after them.
 While the Os X on the computer has not been attacked that often, with the rise in the popularity of the iPhone, that version of Os X on the phone has been.
 With that many eyes on the system, this is proof that hackers will attack the most popular devices that have the most reach.
-Education of the average user about security issues means more than the actual security features on the operating system.
-Hackers will always find a way to bypass a system if they really want to.
+The education of the average user about security issues means more than the actual security features of the operating system.
+Hackers will always find a way to bypass a system if they want to.

-In the last couple of years, we have learned that you can have all of the security that you want on your system, but if the users are not educated, then attacks will still be able to find their way through.
+In the last couple of years, we have learned that you can have all of the security you want on your system, but if the users are not educated, then attacks will still be able to find their way through.
 Malware is less of a problem these days.
-The more serious threat comes from phishing attacks, and they can happen no matter what system you use.
+The more serious threat comes from phishing attacks, which can happen no matter what system you use.